 10. Spice things up with cushions

 Slogan cushions or those with a colourful or quirky design can bring a bed area to life.
-These Harry Potter-inspired wonders can be found online here, but Etsy also has a diverse selection for any student room.
+You can find tons of great options online.

 11. Paint your own rug